timfpark/rust-webassembly-k3s-krustlet-seed/README.md

 krustlet                   Ready    <none>                 16s   1.0.0-alpha.1
 ```

-If you don't see krustlet in the list, get a cup of coffee and try again.
+If you don't see krustlet in the list, get a cup of coffee and then try again.

 6. With our Krustlet node up, let's deploy our current code in the cluster on a Krustlet node.
 Hit F1, select 'Tasks: Run Task', and then select "Run in local cluster".
 This will build with a `wasm32-wasi` target, push the WASM to our local OCI container registry, and then do a deployment of this to our locally running cluster.